yomalilabs/ibill-merchant/README.md

 ## How To Install
  - Download the repository to your computer.
  - `composer install`
- - Look in the `examples` directory for examples
+ - Look in the `/examples` directory for basic usage.

 ## Hosted Checkout
 You can trigger a hosted checkout request that will create the session and store the checkout.